How Long Does It Take To Train For An Ultramarathon?

 A trail runner running on trails.

-How Long Does It Take To Train For An Ultramarathon?
-For Non-Runners
+How Long Does It Take Non-Runners To Train For An Ultramarathon?

-If you have yet to begin your running journey, it is strongly suggested to start with an 8-week Couch to 5k training plan focusing on walk/run workouts to get your body accustomed to running little by little instead of jumping into an ultra as your first race.
+If you have yet to begin your running journey, it is strongly recommended that you start with an 8-week Couch to 5k training plan, focusing on walk/run workouts to gradually acclimate your body to running rather than jumping into an ultra as your first race.

-Running is a high-impact sport, and it can take quite a toll on the body and even result in injury if not trained properly.
+Running is a high-impact sport and can take a toll on the body, potentially leading to injury if not trained properly.
 Walk/run intervals are a great way to build up your endurance and tolerance for running.

-Also, add some run/walk hikes to your weekend sessions to get used to running and walking on trails.
+Also, add some run/walk hikes to your weekend sessions to build endurance for running and walking on trails.
 Most ultramarathons occur on trails, so it would be best to start working on the terrain from the get-go.

-How Long Does It Take To Train For An Ultramarathon?
-Beginner Runner
+How Long Does It Take A Beginner Runner To Train For An Ultramarathon?

 If you are a beginner runner who does a couple of days of jogging in your neighborhood a week, taking on an ultramarathon as your first big goal will still be quite challenging.

-As most ultramarathons take place on trails, you will not only need to accustom your body to the impact of running more mileage but also running on trails.
-This will include learning how to seamlessly skip over roots, run through streams and high grass, and go up and down hills
+As most ultramarathons take place on trails, you will not only need to accustom your body to the impact of running more mileage, but also to running on trails.
+This will include learning to seamlessly skip over roots, run through streams and tall grass, and navigate hills

-The best strategy would be to begin with a 5k, then move on to a 10k, 21k, mountain marathon, and then your first 50k ultra.
+The best strategy is to start with a 5k, then move on to a 10k, 21k, a mountain marathon, and finally your first 50k ultra.

-However, if you’ve decided that you are going to start with the ambitious goal of running an ultra as your first, 6 months is the minimum amount of time you should set aside to prepare for your race.
+However, if you’ve decided to start with the ambitious goal of running an ultra, 6 months is the minimum time you should set aside to prepare for your race.

 To take on this training plan, you should be able to run 3-5 miles without stopping.
-Here is our Just Finish 50k Training Plan that focuses on the minimal distance needed to complete the race.
+Here is our Just Finish 50k Training Plan, which focuses on the minimum distance required to complete the race.

 A person running fast uphill in a field.

-How Long Does It Take To Train For An Ultramarathon?
-Intermediate Runner
+How Long Does It Take An Intermediate Runner To Train For An Ultramarathon?

-If you are already a trail runner and have done some racing in the past, we have the perfect improver training plans for you.
+If you are already a trail runner and have raced before, we have the perfect training plans to help you improve.

-Even for an experienced runner, taking the necessary time to train is still essential.
+Even for experienced runners, taking enough time to train is essential.
 Again, six months is sufficient to prepare for an ultramarathon, even if you have been running consistently.

-The goal as an experienced runner is to run better, faster, stronger, and beat previous personal records, so working over a long cycle will be a much better way to get there than rushing through it.
+The goal as an experienced runner is to run better, faster, and stronger and beat previous personal records, so working over a long cycle will be a much better way to get there than rushing through it.

-Our improver ultramarathon training plans will go beyond just volume and help you improve in the specific distance you have been running, whether a 50k, a 100-miler, or anything in between.
+Our improver ultramarathon training plans will go beyond volume and help you improve at the specific distance you run, whether 50k, 100-miler, or anything in between.

 Check out our 50k Improver Training Plan50 Mile Improver Training Plan100k Improver Training Plan100 Mile Improver Training Plan.